MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

    - macOS devices: [Manual deployment for Microsoft Defender for Endpoint on macOS](../defender-endpoint/mac-install-manually.md#client-configuration)
    - Linux devices: [Deploy Microsoft Defender for Endpoint on Linux manually](../defender-endpoint/linux-install-manually.md#client-configuration)

-6. Proceed to [Run a detection test](#run-a-detection-test) for Windows devices.

 > [!IMPORTANT]
 > If something goes wrong and your onboarding process fails, see [Microsoft Defender for Business (preview) troubleshooting](mdb-troubleshooting.yml).

 ## Onboard devices using Microsoft Intune

-If you were already using Microsoft Intune before getting Defender for Business (preview), you can use Microsoft Intune to onboard devices.
+If you were already using Microsoft Intune before getting Defender for Business (preview), you can continue to use Microsoft Intune to onboard devices.
 To get help with this, see [Device enrollment in Microsoft Intune](/mem/intune/enrollment/device-enrollment).

 ## Run a detection test